bruennijs/bitnami-docker-nginx/README.md

 # Customizing this image

-Refer to the [customize instructions](./custom/README.md) for more information about how to extend this image.
+Refer to the [customize instructions](./custom/README.md) for more information on how to extend this image.

 # Maintenance